top of page

 Want to be informed and feel empowered about preparing your pelvic floor for birth?

-This 2.5-hour Workshop provides you and your partner with evidence-based education and practical tools to prepare your body and your pelvic health for birth.
+Our Pelvic Health Physio's run tailored short-Workshops providing you and your partner with evidence-based education and practical tools to prepare your body and your pelvic health for birth.

 Postnatal Recovery & Safe return to exercise